opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param alpha: Norm value to normalize to or the lower range boundary in case of the range normalization.

-    :param beta: Upper range boundary in case ofthe range normalization.
+    :param beta: Upper range boundary in case of the range normalization.
 It is not used for the norm normalization.

     :param normType: Normalization type.
 See the details below.